Complete Guide to TCS when sending money abroad from India

 1. Can you refuse to pay TCS on money sent abroad?

 No. You cannot refuse to pay the TCS on international money transfers.
-The transfer provider automatically debits your account with the TCS amount if the total foreign remittance during the year is more than INR 7,00,000.
+The transfer provider automatically deducts the TCS if your total foreign remittance for the year exceeds INR 10,00,000.

 2. Will the TCS amount be reversed in the case of a transaction reversal?

-Generally, the bank refunds the TCS amount if the transaction reversal happens on the same day as the original fund transfer.
-Otherwise, it does not.
-However, you can claim the TCS refund on foreign remittance in your ITR.
+Generally, the bank refunds the TCS if the transaction is reversed on the same day as the original transfer.
+Otherwise, you will need to claim the TCS refund when filing your ITR.

 Sources used for this article: